tsdat/tsdat/docs/source/config/storage_config.rst

 Currently there are two provided storage classes:

 #. ``FileSystem`` - saves to local filesystem
-#. ``S3Storage`` - saves to an AWS S3 bucket (requires an AWS account with admin privileges)
+#. ``FileSystemS3`` - saves to an AWS S3 bucket (requires an AWS account with admin privileges)

 Both classes save datasets to file, and the user can specify the output file format(s) via the ``handler`` parameter of the config file.

 .. note::
-   The S3Storage class is meant to work with the AWS Pipeline Template which is currently being refactored and will be included in a subsequent release.
+   The FileSystemS3 class is meant to work with the AWS Pipeline Template which is currently being refactored and will be included in a subsequent release by mid-late 2023.

 .. note::
    To implement custom storage, such as storing in a database, you can extend the ``tsdat.io.base.Storage`` class.